spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/import-eks-cluster-enable-hybrid-mode.md

 ### Custom OIDC Provider

-To access an Amazon EKS cluster with a custom [OpenID Connect (OIDC)](https://openid.net/developers/how-connect-works/) provider, you need to do the following:
+To access an Amazon EKS cluster with a custom [OIDC](https://openid.net/developers/how-connect-works/) provider, you need to do the following:

 - If you have not yet installed an OIDC provider for your cluster, install [kubelogin](https://github.com/int128/kubelogin).
 We recommend kubelogin for its ease of authentication.
 Visit